 |An Easy Guide to Recycling|

-Please note: If we return your recycling bin to you with any remaining materials, these items cannot be recycled.
-These items should be discarded in your regular refuse.
-Please do not use garbage cans or black plastic bags for recyclables.
-(Clear plastic bags are acceptable.)
+Note: If your recycling bin is returned with any remaining materials, these items cannot be recycled and should be discarded in your regular refuse.
+Do not use plastic bags for recyclables.

 Recycling Bin Replacement